 Started in 1954 by the UA journalism program, the John Peter and Catherine Anne Zenger Award honors those who have made extraordinary contributions to press freedom and the people’s right to know around the world.

 The University of Arizona School of Journalism is one of only about 100 fully accredited journalism programs in the nation.
 Its classes range from traditional reporting skills to internet research and computerized graphic design.
 Its two newspapers, the local edition of The Tombstone Epitaph and El Independiente, the nation’s only student-run bilingual newspaper, are unique in American journalism education.
-Jacqueline Sharkey is head of the department.

 Who are the Zengers?

 The Zenger Award is named for a husband and wife team of pioneering journalists.

 John Peter Zenger was editor of the New York Weekly Journal in 1734 when he was jailed by British colonial authorities on charges of seditious libel.
 He had criticized the corrupt administration of New York’s governor, William Cosby.
 While Zenger was imprisoned, his wife, Anna Catherine Zenger, continued to publish the newspaper.

 Zenger’s subsequent trial and acquittal is considered a landmark case in the history of freedom of the press, paving the way for the American Revolution.

 2021 — Committee to Protect Journalists, for its role in defending the rights and safety of journalists around the world.

 2020 — Dean Baquet, a Pulitzer Prize-winning journalist and first Black executive editor to lead both The New York Times and the Los Angeles Times

 2019 — Christiane Amanpour, Chief International Anchor for CNN and host of CNN International’s nightly interview program Amanpour.
 She is also the host of Amanpour & Company on PBS